ROM-PacMe/Skipify/README.md

 Copyright (C) 2016 Jani Andsten & Piotr Brzozowski

-SpotifySkip (nor the authors) is in no way affiliated with, authorized, maintained, sponsored or endorsed by the Spotify Ltd. or any of its affiliates or subsidiaries.
+SpotifySkip (now Skipify) (nor the authors) is in no way affiliated with, authorized, maintained, sponsored or endorsed by the Spotify Ltd. or any of its affiliates or subsidiaries.
 This is an independent application.